CamFlow/vagrant/spade-ubuntu/README.md

 # CamFlow Dev on Fedora

-Vagrant script setting up a Fedora VM to develop CamFlow.
+Vagrant script setting up a Ubuntu VM to develop CamFlow.

 ## Installation